nemanjamalesija/ts-error-translator.nvim/README.md

 **Main changes in this fork:**
 1. Fixed translations not working for functions that do not receive the correct number of arguments.
 2. Changed the notification message to display `Translation:` instead of `Typescript translation(s):`.
+More inline with original vs code extension.
 3. Removed link references to documentation.

 ---